Chaudhary Sarwan Kumar Himachal Pradesh Krishi Vishvavidyalaya

 Capital works investments for the university's land and facilities were provided by state government grants, and grants from the ICAR.
 In the 2004–05 academic year, approximately 63% of CSK HPKV's annual operating expenditure was funded by HP state government grants, and a further 29% covered by ICAR grants.
 The remaining funding came from fees collected and other sources.

-None

 Research and extension

 In addition to the research activities in college departments, the university has five advanced research centres at the main campus in Palampur: